L4GSP1KE/Upload-Assistant/README.md

   - Adds to your client, seeding instantly
   - ALL WITH MINIMAL INPUT!

-  - Currently works with .mkv/.mp4/Single Blu-rays
+  - Currently works with .mkv/.mp4/Blu-ray/DVD

 ## Coming Soon:
-  - Multiple BDs
-  - DVD Support
+  - HDDVD

 ## **Setup:**
    - **REQUIRES AT LEAST PYTHON 3.6 AND PIP3**
-   - Also REQUIRES [mono](https://www.mono-project.com/) on linux systems for BDInfo
+   - REQUIRES [mono](https://www.mono-project.com/) on linux systems for BDInfo
    - Clone the repo to your system `git clone https://github.com/L4GSP1KE/Upload-Assistant.git`
    - Copy and Rename `data/example-config.json` to `data/config.json`
    - Edit `config.json` to use your information (more detailed information in the wiki(coming soon))